trampgeek/jobe/README.md

 Each subclass of LanguageTask typically defines at least the following three
 methods:

+1. __construct().
+This is the constructor.
+It should generally call the parent constructor then set any language-specific default compile and/or interpret and/or run options.

 1. getVersion().
 This returns a string defining what version of the language, compiler etc is supported.
 It's not actually used by CodeRunner but is